 Six commercial breathing air testing kits were chosen for evaluation as representative of the diverse designs and approaches for measurement of breathing air quality.
-Table 2 provides basic information on distinguishing features of the kits and each vendor's approach to measurement of regulated components in breathing air.
-Our purpose was to evaluate designs and approaches and not specific vendors, because multiple vendors offer similar kits.
-Patents (Table 2) can be examined online for detailed information on design and function: http://patft.uspto. gov/netahtml/PTO/search-bool.html.
+Table 3 provides information on kit features and regulated components in breathing air.
+For those interested, patents (Table 3) can be viewed online for detailed information on design and function: http://patft.uspto. gov/netahtml/PTO/search-bool.html.

 Kits A, B, C, D-S, and E include a sample container in the sample kit.
 In these kits, a breathing air sample is collected in the container and then submitted to an analytical chemistry laboratory associated with the kit for measurement of breathing air components.
-Which components are measured depends on the laboratory and kit.
-Kits D-T and E are designed to make measurements of most breathing air components at the compressor site using indicator tubes.
-Kit D comes in two versions, with a common airflow regulating component; one version (D-S) has a sample container attachment and the other (D-T) has a indicator tube manifold.
-Kits A and E assess water vapor in the laboratory from the collected sample, while kits B, C, D-S, D-T, and E use indicator tubes at the customer's location for this purpose.
+Kits D-T and E are designed to measure most breathing air components at the compressor site using indicator tubes.
+Kits A and E assess water vapor in the laboratory from the collected sample, while kits B, C, D-S, D-T, and E use indicator tubes at the compressor location for this purpose.